Articles

 THERAPIST SHOPPING

 Therapist shopping is the process of searching for and selecting the right therapist for you.
-It is a crucial step that is often not talked about in general discussions on mental health and therapy.
-Just as each individual is unique, so too are therapists and their approaches to therapy and since therapy is a very subjective and curated for each different individual, you may not find a “one size fits all” principle work here.
+It’s a crucial step that is often not talked about in general discussions on mental health and therapy.
+Just as each individual is unique, so too are therapists and their approaches to therapy.
+Since therapy is a very subjective and curated process for each individual, you may find that a “one size fits all” principle doesn’t really work here.